iamzaker/sample-release-please-manifest/packages/feature-flags/README.md

-# Standard-Lib (@pickles/standard-lib)
+# feature-flags (iam/feature-flags)

 ![](./API/coverage.svg)

 ## Overview

-The `standard-lib` package is a comprehensive library of utility functions and classes designed to streamline and simplify your JavaScript and TypeScript development.
+The `feature-flags` package is a comprehensive library of utility functions and classes designed to streamline and simplify your JavaScript and TypeScript development.
 This package provides a wide range of functionalities, from data manipulation and validation to advanced error handling and logging.

-With `standard-lib`, you can reduce boilerplate, improve code readability, and ensure consistency across your codebase.
+With `feature-flags`, you can reduce boilerplate, improve code readability, and ensure consistency across your codebase.
 The package is designed with a focus on performance, robustness, and ease of use.

-Whether you're working on a small project or a large-scale application, `standard-lib` can help you write cleaner, more efficient, and more maintainable code.
+Whether you're working on a small project or a large-scale application, `feature-flags` can help you write cleaner, more efficient, and more maintainable code.
 It's a must-have tool for any JavaScript or TypeScript developer.

 [Exception](#exception)
 [Option](#option)